 The Oklahoma City Barons play their games at the Cox Convention Center, located on Sheridan between Robinson and E.K.
 Gaylord, just north of I-40.
 Long known as the "Myriad" after its opening in 1972, the Cox Convention Center received significant upgrades as part of the MAPS initiatives passed by Oklahoma City voters in late 1993.
 The 32,000 square feet arena area seats over 13,000 for sporting events.
 In addition, the facility is receiving another set of renovation projects prior to the 2010 home opener.
 These include LED video displays, digital audio system, new escalators, new lighting system, VIP lounge, locker room improvements and more.
 Get a detailed look at the Cox Convention Center, with a map and driving directions.

-2012-2013 will mark the third season of play for the Oklahoma City Barons.
-The full schedule has been released, and the Barons' home opener will be October 19th.
+2013-2014 will mark the fourth season of play for the Oklahoma City Barons.
+The full schedule has been released, and the Barons' home opener will be October 4th.
 Get all of the dates for the Barons season of play in Oklahoma City.

-As of now, only a few names are known for the 2012-2013 Oklahoma City Barons rosters.
-See profiles of the Barons players, and stay tuned for more roster information as it released.
+As of now, no names are yet known for the 2013-2014 Oklahoma City Barons roster.
+Stay tuned for more roster information as it released.

 Barons Apparel and MerchandiseOnly a short time after the debut of the team name and logo, Oklahoma City Barons merchandise was made available for purchase.
 See the OKC Barons Shop for jerseys, t-shirts and caps.